Skip to main content

 Tom's Guide's 2026 college pick — the anchor buy in dollars; ~50% resale keeps its per-year cost from being far worse

-How the Six Pieces Work Across Your Laptop, Phone, and Tablet
+How the Six Pieces Work Across Your Devices

-The stack is designed to share cables, chargers, and pairings instead of fighting over them — which is the real test of a tech kit in a room with two AC outlets.
-The MacBook Air M5 is the hub: it carries two Thunderbolt USB-C ports, and everything else either plugs into it or pairs to it.
-The ASUS ZenScreen runs off one of those ports over a single USB-C cable that carries both power and video, so it adds a full second screen without claiming an AC outlet or a power brick.
-The Belkin BSV804 is the power backbone — its eight outlets feed the laptop charger, the monitor's passthrough, and the iPad, while its USB-C and USB-A ports top up the phone without spending an AC slot.
-The Sony WH-1000XM6 multi-point-pairs to the iPhone and the MacBook at once, so a Zoom call jumping from phone to laptop never drops audio.
-The iPad Air M3 shares an iCloud account with the Air, so handwritten lecture notes sync to the laptop for typing-up sessions.
-The Keychron K2 Pro ships both Mac and Windows layouts and works wired or wireless, so it pairs cleanly with the Air and falls back to a USB-C cable for a low-latency CS lab.
-Nothing here needs a proprietary dongle the others cannot share — USB-C is the common thread that ties the kit together.
+The stack is built to share cables, chargers, and pairings rather than compete for them, which is the real test of a tech kit in a room with only two AC outlets.
+The MacBook Air M5 is the hub.
+It carries two Thunderbolt USB-C ports, and everything else either plugs into it or pairs to it.
+The ASUS ZenScreen runs off one of those ports over a single USB-C cable that delivers both power and video, so it adds a second screen without claiming an AC outlet or a power brick.
+The Belkin BSV804 is the power backbone: its eight outlets feed the laptop charger, the monitor, and the iPad, while its USB-C and USB-A ports top up a phone, and its flat 6 ft cord tucks behind furniture.
+The Sony WH-1000XM6 keeps a multipoint connection to the iPhone and the MacBook at once, which enables a Zoom call moving from phone to laptop to continue without dropping audio.
+The iPad Air M4 shares an iCloud account with the Air, so handwritten notes synchronize to the laptop for later typing sessions.
+The Keychron K2 Pro ships both Mac and Windows layouts and works wired or wireless, so it pairs cleanly with the Air and reverts to a cable for a low-latency lab.
+Nothing here needs a proprietary dongle the others cannot share, because USB-C is the thread that unifies the kit.

 ProductUses USB-C (shared cables/chargers)Pairs or syncs across your devicesRuns without its own AC outletCore 6-piece stack